derek-dchu/Java/notes/language.md

 ### When an object becomes eligible for Garbage Collection
 1. If it is not reachable from any live thread.
-2. If it is not reachable by any strong reference.
+2. If it is not reachable by any strong references.
 3. Cyclic dependencies are not counted as reference. e.g. A -> B, B -> A, both A and B are eligible.